Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/hardware-raspberry-pi-setup/hardware.md

 ```

-This setup isn't set in stone—it's just my personal choice based on what I've experienced and needed.
+This setup isn't set in stone, it's just my personal choice based on what I've experienced and needed.
 I wanted something sturdy yet portable, so I went with a 4U Rack to keep everything tidy and easy to connect.
 I'm planning to expand my cluster with four more Raspberry Pis once the prices drop.

 ### Raspberry Pi's